The Game of Thrones Iceland Route: Main Stops & Locations

 ‘Ygritte and Jon Snow’s Love Cave’ Scene Shot at Grjotagja Cave

 One of the show’s most popular will-they-won’t-they couples finally sealed the deal inside a cave.
 This cave is one of Iceland’s lava caves called Grjotagja Cave.
-But this location isn’t really part of our Game of Thrones Iceland route.
+But this location isn’t really part of our Game of Thrones route.

 At least not anymore.

-Now it serves as a warning to respect the rest of the locations on this route.
-After the episode aired, visitors flooded the “game of thrones cave in Iceland”.
-They completely ignored the no-bathing rule due to the volatile temperatures of the waters.
+Now it serves as a warning to respect the rest of the Game of Thrones filming locations on this route.
+After the episode aired, visitors flooded the cave and completely ignored the no-bathing rule due to the volatile temperatures of the waters.
 In an attempt to salvage the site, it was closed to the public in 2018.

 ‘Mance Rayder’s Wildling Camp’ Scenes Shot at Dimmuborgir Lava Field